 20 or more years of service regardless of age.
+(Closed to Police Patrol hired after June 16, 2014)

-Computed as a service retirement but based on service, AFC and plan provisions at the time of DROP Monthly pension benefits and annuity withdrawal account value at DROP date accumulate in hypothetical accounts and accrue interest at a rate of 4% (2% for Police Patrol who DROP on or after June 10, 2014) from date of DROP election to date of retirement.
+Computed as a service retirement but based on service, AFC and plan provisions at the time of DROP election.
+Monthly pension benefits and annuity withdrawal account value at DROP date accumulate in hypothetical accounts and accrue interest at a rate of 4% (2% for Police Patrol who DROP on or after June 10, 2014) from date of DROP election to date of retirement.
 At retirement the hypothetical accounts may be paid out by any distribution alternatives available under the Premium Member Annuity Withdrawal Plan and the monthly benefit (previously computed) is paid to the member in the form of a straight life pension (with survivor benefit option, if applicable).